 2020 also saw critical Supreme Court decisions regarding labor and employment issues.
 Most notably, the Court recognized that Title VII protects individuals who are discriminated against due their sexual orientation or gender identity.
 But the Court also limited the reach of the nation’s anti-discrimination laws, holding that religious schools are exempt from lawsuits alleging that teachers who spend part of their time providing religious instructions were terminated due to age or disability.
 In this session, we will address the rationale underlying these decisions as well as their implications for future cases.

 The live presentation of this webinar was approved for 1.0 hours of general CLE credit in California and Illinois and 1.2 hours of general CLE credit in Missouri.
 1.0 hour of general CLE credit in Texas is pending.
-If you are interested in receiving credit for watching the recorded presentation, please click here.
+CLE credit is no longer available for this recording.

 November 5, 2020

 Although we would like to hear from you, we cannot represent you until we know that doing so will not create a conflict of interest.
 Also, we cannot treat unsolicited information as confidential.
 Accordingly, please do not send us any information about any matter that may involve you until you receive a written statement from us that we represent you (an â€˜engagement letterâ€™).